csiro-data-school/git-intro-23/_episodes/02-existing-repo.md

 # In-browser session

-- We will explore and visualize an **existing Git repository** on GitHub
+- We will explore and visualize an **existing Git repository** on BitBucket
-- The goal of this episode is not to teach GitHub, but rather to get a glimpse of the wider picture before going into the details.
+- The goal of this episode is not to teach BitBucket, but rather to get a glimpse of the wider picture before going into the details.

 ---